bosnet/tokennet-watcher/README.md

 ## Deploy

+Before run it, you should sync the system time with the time server.
+If your system loses to sync, the watcher will not operate correctly.

 ```
 $ docker run -it -v <your core config file>:/config.cfg:ro -e NODE_SEED=<new secret seed> -p 11626:11626 tokennet-watcher
 ```